 Around the clinic, Dr. Dale enjoys spending time with puppies and kittens, educating pet owners, and spending time in surgery.
 Most of all, she likes being able to go home at night knowing she’s made a difference in the lives of animals and their loving owners.

 Dr. Dale and her husband, Alex, live in Kailua with a pair of trouble-making dogs named Reggie White and Donald Driver.
 They also have a box turtle named Larry David and a three-footed sulcata tortoise who goes by Relic.

 In her free time, Dr. Dale likes stand-up paddleboarding, mountain biking, and hiking with her husband.
 They also make frequent trips to the mainland to see family, and enjoy snowboarding in Oregon and watching the Packers play in Green Bay, Wisconsin.

 Dr. Robert Chung’s first pet, a rabbit named Benjamin, was his constant companion when he was a kid.
 Dr. Chung even named his own son after him!
 This early experience with the love of animals inspired Dr. Chung to work with pets full-time as a licensed veterinarian.

 Dr. Chung was born and raised in Los Angeles, California.
-He completed his undergraduate studies at California Polytechnic Institute, then went on to graduate with honors from Michigan State University’s College of Veterinary Medicine.
+He completed his undergraduate studies at California Polytechnic State University, then went on to graduate with honors from Michigan State University’s College of Veterinary Medicine.